Information for parents

 Is my child eligible?

-Please note that not all activity providers will be able to accommodate the full age range of the programme.
+Please note that our providers don’t have to give places to the above children and young people.
+If they do, they can choose to charge for these places, at a very subsidised rate.
+Additionally, not all activity providers will be able to accommodate the full age range of the programme.
 Please check with the provider what age group is appropriate to their activity.

-If you think that your child is eligible for a income-related Free School Meal under the above criteria, but you have not yet registered, you can make an application through our website.
+If you think that your child is eligible for an income-related free school meal under the above criteria, but you have not yet registered, you can make an application through our website.

 If your child is not eligible for the scheme, you can find other holiday childcare on Pinpoint.